This course is not under the PDAC subsidy coverage

 · The cross-border implications and the characteristics of the marine environment

-· Addressing competing offshore economic activities and the relevance of legal certainty and security
+· Addressing competing for offshore economic activities and the relevance of legal certainty and security

 Freshwater in International Law (15h00-18h00)